efantinatti/MAFAULDA_SEP769/README.md

 If running on Google Colab, simply open the model .ipynb files in colab and the organized data file will be pulled from a drive folder: https://drive.google.com/drive/folders/1_pItYOxXIWk7n0MG_U3W-wnRitWokBDe?usp=sharing

 ### Running Models
-1 - Open either the LSTM or CNN model under the Models folder in Google Colab
+1 - Open either the LSTM or CNN model in Goolge Colab

 2- If you wish to test the model without training, simply change the "saved_model" variable from 0 to 1.
 This will load the models from the .h5 files.